Ortovox 3+ Review

-After 120 seconds of no movement, the beacon switches from search to send mode in case you get buried in a follow-up slide.
-Before switching back this beacon beeps loudly for 10 seconds to alert the searcher that this function is taking place.
-This feature is sometimes debated and you can read more about it in our main Best Avalanche Beacon Review.
+After 120 seconds of no movement, the beacon switches from Search to Send mode in case you get buried in a follow-up slide.
+Before switching back, this beacon beeps loudly for 10 seconds to alert the searcher that this function is taking place.
+This usefulness of this feature is sometimes debated, and you can read more about it in our main review.Smart Antenna Technology

 The 3+ was one of the first avalanche beacons to implement smart antenna technology.
-This technology is now being implemented by more and more avalanche beacon manufactures each year.
-This technology helps the beacon realize how it is oriented on the victim who is buried in the avalanche.
-Using gravity the beacon picks the antenna that is the best orientation to broadcast it's signal to maximize the range that searchers might be able to pick up the buried beacon.
+This technology is now being applied by more and more avalanche beacon manufacturers.
+This technology helps the beacon realize how it is oriented on the victim, who is buried in the avalanche.
+Using gravity, the beacon picks the antenna that is in the best orientation to broadcast its signal, maximizing the range that searchers might be able to pick up the buried beacon.

 The 3+ is a beacon that can be appreciated by everyone, from the most novice user to very experienced and avid backcountry travelers.
 Only professionals and the most demanding recreational users will wish the 3+ had more to offer.